Noamslutski/Sentinal/README.md

 Timestamp
 ```

-This allows Sentinel to detect changes between scans.
+This allows sentinal to detect changes between scans.

 ---